 300-2-1-.04 Operational Policy on the Approval, Disapproval, Deferral, and Withdrawal of New Programs of Instruction

-The purpose of the operational policy on the approval, disapproval, deferral, and withdrawal of new programs of instruction is to ensure that all such programs are subject to a fair and consistent evaluation and determination.
+Purpose: The purpose of the operational policy on the approval, disapproval, deferral, and withdrawal of new programs of instruction is to ensure that all proposals for new degree programs are subject to a fair and consistent evaluation and determination.

-It is the responsibility of the Alabama Commission on Higher Education to establish policies and procedures for approving, disapproving, deferring, and withdrawing new programs of instruction.
+Commission Responsibility: It is the responsibility of the Alabama Commission on Higher Education to establish policies and procedures for approving, disapproving, deferring, and withdrawing new programs of instruction.
+It is also the Commission’s responsibility to ensure that approved programs meet standards for viability and quality following implementation.

+Scope: This section shall apply to proposals for new academic degree programs as specified above in 300-2-1-.03 (3).

+Commission Actions on Proposed New Programs of Instruction: The Commission shall take no longer than ten months to review proposals for new programs of instruction before taking one of the following actions on the proposal:

 Approval: The approval of a new program of instruction shall require the concurrence of a majority (7) of all the members of the Commission.